Preserving our Heritage...

 The Kansas Barbed Wire Museum is also located on the Rush County Historical Society campus.
 The museum, established in 1970, presents interesting ways to learn about one of the midwest's most important contributions to America's history.
 Interpretive exhibits help to conjure up images of settling the midwest, range wars between homesteaders and cattlemen, and the transformation of the open prairie into America's bread basket.

-The museums are closed for the season.
+The museums are OPEN DAILY.

 We will soon be taking our scanner around Rush County to collect photos for our “Veterans of Rush County” exhibition at the 2014 Rush County Fair.
 Scanning locations will be announced.
 Details & Rules